vmware-labs/webassembly-language-runtimes/python/examples/embedding/wasi-py-rs-pyo3/README.md

 Offers a couple of WASI Command (exporting `_start`) Wasm modules, written in Rust and demonstrates interaction with simple Python code via [pyo3](https://pyo3.rs/v0.19.0/).

+Take a look at the similar example in [../wasi-py-rs-cpython](../wasi-py-rs-cpython) to see how this works with the [cpython](http://dgrunwald.github.io/rust-cpython/doc/cpython/index.html) crate.

 # How to run

 Make sure you have `cargo` with the `wasm32-wasi` target.
 For running we use `wasmtime`, but the module will work with any WASI-compliant runtime.